jsguides

 fill(value[, start[, end]])

-The fill() method changes all elements in an array to a static value from a start index to an end index.
-It mutates the original array and returns the modified array.
+The fill() method changes all elements in an array to a static value from a start index (inclusive) to an end index (exclusive).
+It mutates the original array and returns a reference to the same array.
+The value argument can be any type: number, string, object, or undefined.

 Syntax